Kase & Thyme: The Manor Rouge

 Paying homage to classic spooky elements means understanding the core fears behind popular tropes.
 Spooky mansions or villages evoke seclusion, isolation, and loss of direction.
 Body horror is an unwanted metamorphosis or forced transformation.

-Adding a faction or “chaotic” entity that conflicts with both the protagonists and main antagonists can embroil players in a situation that feels bigger, creating branches in a non-linear story— a rabbit hole of horrors.
+Adding a faction or “chaotic” entity that conflicts with both the protagonists and main antagonists can embroil players in a situation that feels bigger, creating branches in a non-linear story.
+A rabbit hole of horrors…

 Outlining factions and their conflicting needs is one of my go-to strategies for writing intention, foreshadowing, and satisfying payoffs.
-A great method of doing this, is viewing your characters on a “game board” — draw up your board, the tiles, and important items!
+A great method of doing this is viewing your characters on a “game board.”

 My Game Board: